Dawn is a Canadian crafter skilled in textile work, weaving, and toy making, among other arts. She especially enjoys weaving with straw!

 If you study these diagrams, you will see that after the first step, when the centerpiece is made and secure, the stakes are then fanned out into evenly spaced spokes for the weaving to be worked on.
 It is also necessary sometimes to add extra spokes to prevent the spaces from getting too big.

 How to Weave a Basket: 3 Different Methods

 If you are working on an even number of stakes, you must use two separate weavers.
-After working the first round, start the second weaver in the space to the left of the starting point of the first weaver and work around.
+After working the first round, start the second weaver in the space to the left of the starting point of the first weaver, and work around.
 Then use the two weavers alternately to make the pattern work out correctly.

 This is a weaving method that uses two weavers together, twisting around each other.
-As shown in Figure 3.

 One last important hint: Always lean on the side of over-estimating the length of stakes you will need.
-In basket weaving you can always trim off the excess, but it is much more difficult to add on!
+In basket weaving, you can always trim off the excess, but it is much more difficult to add on!

 Thanks for stopping by & Happy Crafting!